matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/transactions.md

 ## Transaction statuses

-Transaction are always in one of the following [statuses](https://github.com/matter-labs/zksync-era/blob/6167974ec0dfe4a7c72356ebb4580a65b8966dd3/core/lib/types/src/explorer_api.rs#L119):
+Transactions in the [block explorer](https://explorer.zksync.io/transactions/) are always in one of the following statuses:

 - `Pending`: In the mempool but not yet included in a block.
 - `Included`: Included in a block but the batch containing the block has not yet been committed.